WICG/WebApiDevice/implementation/managed-configuration-design.md

 Provide an API which will be able to asynchronously obtain/monitor configuration provided by the enterprise admin.
 This configuration is set up in the Admin Panel by uploading a JSON file, which contains key-value configuration.

 ## Overview
-We will add a new policy, which receive the key-value configuration from the Admin Panel, store it in a client read-only leveldb database associated with the web app id, and provide the access to it via new javascript bindings.
+We will add a new policy, which receive the key-value configuration from the Admin Panel, store it in a client read-only leveldb database associated with the web app origin, and provide the access to it via new javascript bindings.

 ## Detailed design
 ### Scoping managed configuration